PRESS RELEASE: Ridgway to Return to Washington Prison

 Inslee had not been informed of Ridgway’s transfer until it had been completed.
 Given the extraordinary circumstances of the case, Secretary Warner will notify victims’ families and consult with law enforcement before making any future changes in Ridgway’s incarceration.

-State law requires victims who live near the prison where the offender is moved to be notified.
+State law requires victims who live near the prison where the inmate is moved to be notified.
 In this case there were none living in Colorado.

 The decision to transfer Ridgway to Colorado was made because of the high level of security and personnel needed to house him at the state penitentiary.

-DOC felt it would be good to get a fresh assessment from federal Bureau of Prisons (FBOP) staff on the best way to safely house Ridgway for the rest of his life.
+DOC felt it would be good to get a fresh assessment from FBOP staff on the best way to safely house Ridgway for the rest of his life.

 DOC asked the federal government to imprison Ridgway in what is known as the ADX prison at Florence.
 The facility is designed to manage high-risk inmates, including the Unabomber, the mastermind of the World Trade Center bombing, and one of the Oklahoma City bombers.

 Transferring inmates out of state is not unusual.
-DOC frequently moves offenders for various reasons, including safety concerns.
-Overall, the department currently has 54 inmates at out of state prisons, and houses 67 offenders from other states in Washington state prisons.
+DOC frequently moves inmates for various reasons, including safety concerns.
+Overall, the department currently has 54 inmates at out of state prisons, and houses 67 inmates from other states in Washington state prisons.
 Those figures include transfers with the Federal Bureau of Prisons.

 Since his arrival in Colorado, Ridgway has been housed in a maximum custody cell by himself with no access to the general prison population.
 That was his first stop as the federal prison officials assessed whether he would be kept in the ADX or “supermax” facility.